-The conflict in Syria has produced the largest refugee crisis in the world, with three million people forced to flee since the conflict began.
-The magnitude of this crisis has had massive impact on neighboring countries, including Jordan and Lebanon, which are hosting millions of refugees and spending billions of dollars on their care.
+The conflict in Syria has produced the largest refugee crisis in the world, with nearly five million people forced to flee since the conflict began.
+More than half of them are children, most of whom do not attend school.
+They are already considered Syria’s “lost generation.”

 It is imperative that the rights of Syrian refugees be respected and that the international community ensure that refugees are not returned to harm.
 Additionally, given that the large numbers of refugees strain the infrastructures of the countries hosting them, the international community must provide ongoing humanitarian aid to both the refugees and the host countries.

 Recent blog posts about the crisis in Syria and our work with Syrian Refugees, click here.